crossfield/streak-android-sdk/README.md

 ### Custom error page

 If a user is not able to reach our website (due to a network error for example), you can specify your own error page.
 To do this, add a directory called "streak" and a file "error.html" into your "assets" folder.
-This file will auto-load by the SDK if an error occurrs.
+This file will be auto-loaded by the SDK if an error occurrs.

 ## Test the functionalities
 ### Deep Linking